Where to Stay in Pontianak

 Insider tip: Try 'Choi Pan', a local steamed dumpling filled with various savory ingredients, found in many street food stalls and markets.

-Safety in Pontianak
+Stay in South Pontianak

 SafeSolo Female Travel